Nielene/personal_project_cloning/MyProposal/README/0_main_README.md

 //==========================

 ToDo:
-1. PostForm: need to give id to new Post being added.
+1. PostFormText: need to give id to new Post being added.
 2. 500 error if no Body text is given in the form in the browser.